-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and Repare, our senior management and our independent auditors, our board of directors has affirmatively determined that the following seven directors are independent directors within the meaning of the applicable Nasdaq listing standards: Dr. Davis, Dr. Bonita, Mr. Foley, Dr. Kulkarni, Dr. Morrison, Ms. Rhoads and Ms. Schafer.
-In making this determination, our board of directors found that none of these directors or nominees for director had a material or other disqualifying relationship with the Company.
-Mr. Segal was determined as not being independent since he is our President and Chief Executive Officer.
+Other than Mr. Segal, our president and chief executive officer, all members of the board of directors are independent, and all members of committees of the Board are independent.
+To determine independence, the board of directors reviewed all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, our board of directors has affirmatively determined that the following eight directors are independent directors within the meaning of the applicable Nasdaq listing standards: Dr. Bonita, Mr. Civik, Dr. Davis, Mr. Foley, Dr. Kulkarni, Dr. Morrison, Ms. Rhoads and Ms. Schafer.
+In making this determination, our board of directors found that none of these directors or nominees for director had a material or other disqualifying relationship with Repare.
+Mr. Segal was determined as not being independent by virtue of his executive leadership role with Repare.